nalajcie/tuya-sign-hacking/frida/README.md

 * HTTPS requests - URL + data sent
 * HTTPS responses - data received

-The HTTPS flow can be currentely interceped with HTTPS proxy (eg. Anyproxy), because Tuya does not use Certificate Pinnig (:-1:).
+The HTTPS flow can be currently intercepted with HTTPS proxy (eg. Anyproxy), because Tuya does not use Certificate Pinnig (:-1:).
 Even so, using `frida` is more future-proof.

 ## Usage
 ```bash